bhatiarahul1993/azure_application_gateway_mtls/README.md

 ## Usage

 1. Deploy Azure resources using the Terraform files in the `terraform/` directory.
+2. Confugure windows server deployed via tterraform to run node application.
-2. Run the Node.js app in `headers_app/` to test mTLS authentication through the Application Gateway.
+3. Run the Node.js app in `headers_app/` to test mTLS authentication through the Application Gateway.

 ## Prerequisites
 - Azure account
 - Terraform
-- Node.js and npm
+- Node.js and npm (Install Node.JS and npm in windows server deplyoed via terraform)

+Steps:

+1. Deploy Azure resources via terraform code given in the repo.
+The code will deploy: Resource Group, Virtual Networks and Subnets, VNet Peering, Public IPs, Application Gateway, Windows Web Server, Load Balancer, NSG, etc.

+2. Login to Windows server

+3. Install node in windows server

+4. Run the Node.js app in `headers_app/` on port 3000 in windows server.

 ## License
 This repository is for demonstration purposes only.
 Update certificates and secrets before using.